elm-city-craftworks/practicing-ruby-manuscripts/articles/v1/012-rapid-prototyping.md

 As I was writing this code, I stopped for a moment and considered that this logic, as well as the logic written earlier that manipulates (x,y) coordinates to fit inside a row-major data structure are the sort of things I really like to write unit tests for.
 There is nothing particularly tricky about this code, but the lack of tests makes it harder to see what's going on at a glance.
 Still, this sort of tension is normal when prototyping, and at this point I wasn't even 30 minutes into working on the problem, so I let the feeling pass.

-The next step was to paint these pieces onto the canvas, and I decide to start with their absolute coordinates to sanity check my shape definitions.
-The following example outlines the behavior I'd expect.
+The next step was to paint these pieces onto the canvas, and I decided to start with their absolute coordinates to verify my shape definitions.
+The following example outlines the behavior I had expected.

 ```ruby
 canvas = FallingBlocks::Canvas.new